bill-close/AzureML_Setting_Up_Workspace/README.md

-# AzureML_Setting_Up_Workspace
- How to setup an AzureML workspace

-Prerequisites - For optimal experience with this guide, you will need:

-    A fundamental grasp of Machine Learning concepts An active Azure subscription within an Azure account.
-You can sign up for free A Python development environment
-    Azure Machine Learning Python SDK v2 installed - "pip install azure-ai-ml"
+# Azure Machine Learning Workspace Creation

-Goals - Upon completing this guide, you will be equipped to:

-    Establish an Azure Machine Learning workspace using the Python SDK Retrieve workspace information using the Python SDK Initialize a workspace in the Python SDK with specific parameters Document workspace details in a configuration file Access a workspace through the Python SDK by utilizing a pre-existing config file
+This Python script creates a new Azure Machine Learning workspace.

+## Requirements

+- Python 3.6 or later
+- AzureML SDK for Python (`azureml-core` package)

+## Installation

+Ensure that the `azureml-core` package is installed:

+pip install azureml-core

+Usage
+In the main.py file, replace <your-subscription-id> and <your-tenant-id> with your actual Azure subscription and tenant IDs.

+Then, run the script:
+python main.py

+This will create a new Azure Machine Learning workspace named 'azureml_fridge_items' in the 'azureml_fridge_items' resource group (which will be created if it doesn't exist) in the 'australiaeast' region.